Where are they now? Leeds United’s XI relegated to League One

 Blake joined Leeds from Birmingham in 2005, saying: “It’s a step back in terms of divisions, but hopefully I can get back into the Premier League with Leeds.”

 Only he and David Healy scored more than five goals as the Whites were relegated to League One.
-Blake promptly left to return to Burnley and since returning has coached at Portsmouth and Bognor Regis.
+Blake promptly left to return to Burnley and since retiring has coached at Portsmouth and Bognor Regis.

 Cresswell would later line up alongside Carole at Tadcaster, but it’s fair to say his career did not quite spiral like the Frenchman’s.

 Johnson made just a handful of appearances during a loan spell at Leeds but went on to make over 100 for MK Dons between 2007 and 2011.

-He is one of the few from the relegated side who are still playing, lining up for Fresno FC in the USL Championship in the US.
+He was playing as recently as 2019, lining up for Fresno FC in the USL Championship in the US.